Classification of smooth embeddings of 4-manifolds in 7-space, I

-Let us prove the the uniqueness of unlinked framing.
-Since $\nu|_{N_0}$ is trivial, we have $w_2(N)=0$.
-Since $N$ is also simply-connected, by [Mi58] it follows that $\Sigma N$ retracts to $\Sigma N_0$.
-So $r$ is surjective, hence by exactness $v$ is injective.
+Let us prove the uniqueness of unlinked framing.
+Like in the previous proof of the Effectiveness Theorem \Eff, $\Sigma N$ retracts to $\Sigma N_0$.
+So $r$ is surjective.
+Thus by exactness $v^{-1}(*)=0$.
+Since $v$ extends to an action of the domain on the range, $v$ is injective.
 Since $C_f\simeq S^2\vee(\vee_iS^4_i)$, we have that $j_*$ is injective.
 So $vj_*$ is injective.
 This implies the uniqueness.